Guidelines for making models

 Tips for getting a 3D model smoothly imported into ODEON

 The best way to see how a normal acoustic model should look like is to try the rooms included in the ODEON installation.
 Click here to watch a related video.

 - Always check your 3D model for “leaks”: Try to draw all surfaces so they join each other precisely with no overlap or gaps.

 - If you have a complicated 3D model from the architect, save another version of it and delete part or all of the unnecessary details.
 Afterwards, replace any missing entities by simple surfaces.
-Assign appropriate scattering coefficient inside ODEON to compensate for the lack of detail.
-For instance, a wall with decoration or a bookcase, full with books, can be modelled by a planar surface with appropriate scattering.
+Assign an appropriate scattering coefficient inside ODEON to compensate for the lack of detail.
+For instance, a wall with decoration, or a bookcase full with books, can be modelled by a planar surface with an appropriate scattering coefficient.

 - Try to eliminate the number of wrapped surfaces.
 An ideal surface for ODEON is a (almost) planar surface.
 Curved surfaces should be subdivided into smaller planar surfaces.
 Subdivisions about every 10° to 30° are recommended.

 - ODEON supports layers, so it is a good practice to make groups of surfaces inside your modelling software in order to facilitate the assignment of materials in ODEON with layers.
 SketchUp and .dxf files support layers, so that you can group your surfaces in layers directly. .3ds format does not support layers, but you can still group surfaces by assigning different materials inside your modelling software.
 Once the .3ds file is imported into ODEON, surfaces will be grouped in layers according to their material.